-- You will then upload that photo to Instagram and #tag accordingly.
+- You will then upload that photo to the app Scavify.
 If there is no cell service at the point, take the photo and wait to upload it later.
 You will need to do so eventually to be scored.

-- Each POI has a bonus point value.
+- Each POI/Challenge has a bonus point value.
 We will monitor Instagram to make sure you team is staying together and visiting the sites.